 Challenges Empower Administrative Support rule-making, Health as a resources

+Chanenges citizens/consumers and

-citizens/consumers and cooperation, capacity standard setting and for the society and the
+cooperation, capacity standard setting and enforcement at EU for the society and the internal market

-businesses in particular building and integration enforcement at EU internal market
+businesses in particular building and integration internai market

 Programme/line SMEs at different among Member States institutions level

-1 rog. and a stages of their
+stages of their

 development

 Competition To raise awareness of To strengthen, deepen To ensure that the

 programme EU competition policy and extend cooperation enforcement of EU

 among a wider group of and partnerships with competition policy as

 stakeholders concerned European public well as policy guidance

 by the enforcement of administrations is supported by state-of-

 EU competition rules, (including national the-art tools and

 thereby strengthening competition authorities infrastructure

 the effectiveness and and courts) in the form (including software and

 legitimacy of those of direct contacts as hardware) as well as

 rules. well as interoperable IT external technical

 infrastructures ensuring expertise and

 the exchange of information.

 confidential documents

 and information.
 To raise awareness of

 EU competition policy

 among a wider group of

 stakeholders concerned

 by the enforcement of

 EU competition rules,

 thereby strengthening

 the effectiveness and

-legitimacy of those
+0.

 rules.

-l l
+l l l